An Independent School • Grades 5-12

 L

-akeside’s longstanding commitment to diversity, equity, inclusion, and belonging (DEIB) is embedded in the mission: to sustain a school in which “individuals representing diverse cultures and experiences instruct one another in the meaning and value of community and in the joy and importance of lifelong learning.”
-Over the course of their education at Lakeside, students develop an equity and inclusion mindset: something we believe is critical to navigating difference in a multicultural world and thriving personally, educationally, and professionally.
+akeside’s approach to diversity, equity, inclusion, and belonging is embedded in the mission: to sustain “a school in which individuals representing diverse cultures and experiences instruct one another in the meaning and value of community and in the joy and importance of lifelong learning.”

 Our work together